-Consistent with my scholarly interest in civic education, I see my role as a teacher primarily in drawing out the political ideas students bring to the classroom and getting them to critically assess their normative assumptions and understandings.
-I therefore emphasize participation, self-reflection and critical engagement, tools I consider essential for any citizen.
+I see my role as a teacher in drawing out and making explicit the political ideas students bring to the classroom.
+I then lead them to critically assess the assumptions and understandings they acquired during the many years of political socialization up to college age.
+My classes therefore emphasize participation, self-reflection and critical engagement with other people’s ideas.

 On the first day of class, my goal is to make the core questions of the courses I teach relevant to students’ personal and political lives.
 In teaching “Ancient Political Thought“, I usually begin by asking the students to answer by a show of hands: “How many of you live in a just society?”
 I would then call on students to justify their vote, explaining what type of evidence they use to decide whether their society is just.
-I would follow up with a more personal question: “How many of you believe you are a good person?”
-These questions typically elicit wide participation and give the class materials for a twenty minute conversation exploring how we reach conclusions about justice and goodness.
+These questions typically elicit wide participation and give the class materials for a twenty minute conversation exploring how we reach conclusions about justice.
 Because students are forced to examine their beliefs about themselves and their political societies, they turn their critical attention inward from the beginning of the class.
 My goal throughout the course, starting with the first moment of class, is to help these young people become insightful contributors to these ongoing normative conversations rather than historians of the distant past.

 Given my research focus and my experience, I would be able to offer both introductory-level courses in the history of political thought and more advanced graduate seminars.
 For introductory courses, I would draw on my extensive training in political science and political economy to engage not only students who would specialize in political theory or philosophy, but also students interested in comparative politics, economics and other social sciences.
 For more advanced undergraduates, I would offer smaller seminars focusing on specific historical periods, such as ancient Greek and/or Roman political thought, social contract theory, French political thought and 20th century thought.
 For graduate teaching and mentoring, I would develop in-depth seminars on specific thinkers such as Locke, Rousseau or Adam Smith.